 It’s official: The Mormon Church doesn’t want me

 When I visited, even though I’m pretty sure no one would ever mistake me for a Mormon, curiosity got the best of me, and I checked out Temple Square on the Mormon church grounds.

 Even though I had initially wanted the covert recruiters to stay away from me, as I left the square, I started to feel a sense of disappointment they hadn’t tried to recruit me.

 Why was I not deemed a worthy recipient of their propaganda efforts?

 So I left feeling slightly insulted.
 Although I should probably take it as a compliment and assume they simply realized they didn’t stand much of a chance with me, anyway.

 Visiting the Mormon Church grounds in Salt Lake City was definitely very different than visiting Paoay Church in the Philippines, the many historic churches in Creuse, France, or the tiny Westboro Baptist Church in Kansas.

-A few additional frequently asked questions that resulted from my visit:
+Read on for a few additional frequently asked questions that resulted from my visit.

 Are LDS Temple Square Grounds Open on Sunday?